mingfang/terraform-provider-k8s/docs/resources/policy_v1beta1_pod_security_policy.md

 # resource "k8s_policy_v1beta1_pod_security_policy"

 PodSecurityPolicy governs the ability to make requests that affect the Security Context that will be applied to a pod and container.
+Deprecated in 1.21.

 <details>